What is it?

 Can you ever manually void a renewal invoice?

-We only suggest manually voiding a renewal invoice if you're going to immediately create a new renewal invoice afterwards.
 To manually create a Renewal invoice, you have two options.
 The first is to enter a user's profile, click the Actions tab, then choose the Renew option.
 This is pictured below.

 The second option is to tag multiple profiles, then click the Actions tab on the Profile List page and choose the Renew option.
 This will create a new invoice for any tagged profiles that don't already possess one.
 This is pictured below.